 What Is Mindfulness?

-This is how the Oxford dictionary defines mindfulness:
+This is how the Oxford Dictionary defines mindfulness:

 A mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations, used as a therapeutic technique.